 Being the youngest of 4 siblings, growing up in California, Ron followed his siblings’ lead and trained in gymnastics and dance after school.
 When he was 8, he and his sister moved to a new gym without a men’s program.
 Being 8, he still regularly had to tag along and wait for his sister to finish her classes.
 So after a few months he gave in to his mom’s continued suggestions to try out a circus class that was happening at the same time.
 Little did she know, he fell in love with it and decided to pursue it as a professional career.

-In 2019 Ron graduated from ENC specializing in Chinese Pole and Aerial Rope.
+In 2019 Ron graduated from École nationale de cirque in Montréal specializing in Chinese Pole and Aerial Rope.
 He discovered an approach to circus that combined his dance background with his circus technique in order to create fluid movements and blend the two together.

-Ron is currently available for special events, shows, and creations.
+Ron is currently based in Germany and is available for special events, shows, and creations.